-Using the I/O port as General Digital I/O is described in "Ports as General Digital I/O" on page 50.
+Using the I/O port as General Digital I/O is described in "Ports as General Digital I/O".
 Most port pins are multiplexed with alternate functions for the peripheral features on the device.
-How each alternate function interferes with the port pin is described in "Alternate Port Functions" on page 53.
+How each alternate function interferes with the port pin is described in "Alternate Port Functions" on page 56.
 Refer to the individual module sections for a full description of the alternate functions.